 as is standard for batch jobs on ShARC.

-See Starting interactive jobs and submitting batch jobs for more information on job submission and the Sun Grid Engine scheduler.
+See Batch Jobs for more information on job submission and the Sun Grid Engine scheduler.